Generate a key pair and certificate on the CryptoHub

 This section describes the steps to generate a key pair, CSR, and certificate and then sign the certificate.

-Connect and log in to the through FXCLI
+Perform the following steps to connect and log in to the through FXCLI:

 Run the FXCLI application.